What it is

 Patients can experience stimulation-related side effects, such as voice changes, cough, and headache.
 Side effects related to stimulation tend to decrease with time as the body develops tolerance.
 If the side effects ever become intolerable, the patient can turn the device off by holding a magnet over the skin where the implant is placed.

-The surgery has very rare side effects like permanent voice changes and facial muscle weakness if other nerves in the neck are damaged during the procedure.
+The surgery has very rare side effects like permanent voice changes and facial muscle weakness.
+This only happens if other nerves in the neck become damaged during the procedure.

-Because VNS treatment for depression is relatively new, it may not be covered by insurance, or, if it is covered, it may require a prior authorization.
-Prescribing and calibrating the device requires specific training and experience, so patients may have to travel to find a psychiatrist who offers it.
+Because Vagus Nerve Stimulation treatment for depression is relatively new, your insurance may not cover it, or, if they do, it may require a prior authorization.
+Prescribing and calibrating the device requires specific training and experience.
+Not every psychiatrist will offer it, so patients may have to travel to find one who does.
 Patients considering this treatment should contact their insurance companies directly.